Mohamadmourad/Movies-sentiment-analysis/README.md

-Certainly!
-Here's a detailed GitHub README for your IMDb Review Sentiment Analysis project:

 IMDb Review Sentiment Analysis
 This project scrapes IMDb movie reviews, performs sentiment analysis on them using Python, and presents the results in a React frontend.
 The backend is powered by Node.js and Express to facilitate seamless communication between the scraping and analysis scripts and the frontend.